-Stock options, restricted stock unit and performance unit grants in 2010 were made pursuant to the 2006 Long-Term Incentive Plan, as shown in greater detail below in the table labeled "Grants of Plan Based Awards."
+Stock options, restricted stock unit and performance unit grants in 2011 were made pursuant to the Company's 2010 Long-Term Incentive Plan, as shown in greater detail below in the table labeled "Grants of Plan Based Awards."

-Stock Options-Options (which include options which are subject to performance-based vesting conditions) are granted with an exercise price equal to the closing price per share on the date of grant and vest three years after the date of grant.
+Stock Options-Options are granted with an exercise price equal to the closing price per share on the date of grant and vest three years after the date of grant.
 Grants are made on a systematic schedule, generally one grant per year made at the first Committee meeting of each year.

-The purpose of the one-third weighting on stock options (including options subject to performance-based vesting conditions) is to tie a significant percentage of the award's ultimate value to increases in the stock price, thereby rewarding increased value to the shareholders.
+The purpose of the one-third weighting on stock options is to tie a significant percentage of the award's ultimate value to increases in the stock price, thereby rewarding increased value to the shareholders.
 A stock option only has a value to the extent the value of the underlying shares on the exercise date exceeds the exercise price.
 Accordingly, stock options provide compensation only if the underlying share price increases over the option term and the Executive's employment continues through the vesting date.